helium/HIP/0076-linear-lockup-curve.md

 graph in HIP-51.

-Using available tools and following the specification of the Curve implementation referenced in HIP-51, when the cooldown is triggered for a position of locked HNT, the amount of associated veHNT will decay linearly to zero over the entire lockup duration.
+Using available tools and following the specification of the Curve implementation referenced in HIP-51, a locked position initially maintains the same lockup duration indefinitely.
+At any time, the holder of the position may trigger cooldown, and then the amount of associated veHNT will decay linearly to zero over the entire lockup duration.
+(Cooldown may also be stopped at any time.)

-As the cooldown decay curve is linear but different from the lockup curve, the amount of veHNT associated with an HNT position during cooldown would be different from the amount of veHNT associated with a similar HNT position that is newly locked for the same lock duration.
+As the cooldown decay curve is linear but different from the lockup curve specified in HIP-51, the amount of veHNT associated with an HNT position during cooldown would be different from the amount of veHNT associated with a similar HNT position that is newly locked for the same lock duration.

 For example, if 1 HNT is newly locked for 6 months, HIP-51 specifies that it will receive 1 veHNT.
 However, if 1 HNT is locked for 48 months, receiving 100 veHNT, and then enters cooldown for 42